 Burn injuries can be fatal.
 If a loved one died from their burn injuries in Sandy Springs, you may be able to bring a wrongful death case for the full value of the deceased’s life.
 We understand there are special expenses involved when a family member dies, and we know how to get you the compensation that can help you move on from your loved one’s accident.

 Wrongful death claims are complicated and must consider several factors, so it’s best to work with a lawyer who can help.
 Our wrongful death lawyers will work to help you recover the damages that someone else’s negligence caused.

 Talk to a Sandy Springs Burn Injury Lawyer for Free Today

 Don’t get left paying for the costs of a burn injury that was not your fault.
-Let John Foy & Associates help you build a strong case to pursue the compensation you deserve.
+Let the Sandy Springs burn injury lawyers at John Foy & Associates help you build a strong case to pursue the compensation you deserve.
 We do not get paid unless we win you money, and the consultation is always FREE.

 To schedule your FREE consultation today, call us at (404) 400-4000 or contact us online.
 We are available 24 hours a day, seven days a week to take your call.